draialexis/dice_console/README.md

 ### DiceApp DB context with stub

-We also now have a budding persistence solution, using Entity Framework.
+Still in *Program.cs*, we also now have a nacent data layer, using Entity Framework.

-Open the any of our *solutions* and navigate to the *Data* project.
+Open the *DiceAppConsole.sln* solution and navigate to the *App* project.
 The *Program.cs* file has a `Main()` method that can be launched.

 The NuGet packages are managed in files that are versioned, so you shouldn't need to manage the dependencies yourself. *"The Line"* is taken care of too.

-However, you do need to create the migrations and DB.
+However, you do need to create the migrations and DB (and you probably should delete them everytime you want to reload).

 First, in Visual Studio's terminal ("Developer PowerShell"), go to *DiceApp/Sources/Data*, and make sure Entity Framework is installed and / or updated.
 ```